 What should I expect from a retail rewards credit card?

 Encouragement to spend in-store:

 You will have the opportunity to earn points no matter where you spend on your credit card, but your redemption of points can be restricted to the store whose name is on the credit card.
 This is true for the cards mentioned above, although the David Jones card does also have an option on travel rewards with Qantas and other airlines.
 Thus, your main focus when you compare retail rewards credit cards should be on whether the store offers you the kind of products you would like to take home with you, because that’s the store where you’ll be spending your rewards.

 To earn more points for loyalty to the brand:

-The number of points your earn per dollar will depend upon where you make your purchases.
-You should earn more points for shopping in-store than at other locations, although all spending should count.
+The number of points you earn per dollar will depend upon where you make your purchases.
+You should earn more points for shopping in-store than at other locations.

 These should come your way at regular intervals, so that you can earn more points for a limited period, or perhaps by purchasing certain items.
 You can also reasonably expect that discounts are applied to selected products in-store that are purchased with your affiliated credit card.
-In this respect, a retail rewards credit card can operate very much like a store card, but at a thankfully lower rate of interest.
+In this respect, a retail rewards credit card can operate very much like a store card.

 A good points-to-rewards ratio: